-"...Some harms and violations appear to be irreversible.
-For example, one person who was the victim of public ridicule by a boss reported, 'I felt so angry and betrayed.
+Some harms and violations appear to be irreversible.
+For example, one person who was the victim of public ridicule by a boss reported, "I felt so angry and betrayed.
 There was nothing he could say or do to make me feel better after what he did.
-Nothing...I can vividly recall the memory to this day [20 years later.]'
-(Bies & Tripp, 1996: 259)
+Nothing....I can vividly recall the memory to this day [20 years later]" (Bies & Tripp, 1996: 259).

 Every member of an organization is simultaneously engaged in multiple social exchange relationships with coworkers, supervisors, teams, and the organization in general (Emerson, 1976).
 Because of this, organizational researchers have invested a tremendous amount of effort and thought in testing how the form and content of social exchange relationships impact attitudes and behaviors in the organizational context (Cropanzano & Mitchell, 2005).
-In the past, researchers have assumed that because these social relationships take place in the organizational context, they are mainly governed by rules of reciprocity (Eisenberger, Huntington, Hutchison & Sowa, 1986; Gouldner, 1960; Sparrowe & Liden, 1997), which means that parties in the relationship seek to minimize the difference between the benefits they provide and the benefits they receive from others (Meeker, 1971).
-However, this assumption overlooks dynamics in certain relationships in which patterns of exchange are exhibited that differ dramatically from those predicted by models of reciprocity (Bies & Tripp, 1996; Brief & Motowidlo, 1986; Meglino & Korsgaard, 2004), nor does it address why these "non-reciprocal" relationships can frequently remain stuck in these patterns over extended periods of time.
+In the past, researchers have assumed that because these social relationships take place in the organizational context, they are mainly governed by rules of reciprocity (Eisenberger, Huntington, Hutchison, & Sowa, 1986; Gouldner, 1960; Sparrowe & Liden, 1997), which means that parties in the relationship seek to minimize the difference between the benefits they provide and the benefits they receive from others (Meeker, 1971).
+However, this assumption overlooks dynamics in certain relationships where patterns of exchange are exhibited that differ dramatically from those predicted by models of reciprocity (Bies & Tripp, 1996; Brief & Motowidlo, 1986; Meglino & Korsgaard, 2004), and it does not address why such "nonreciprocal" relationships can frequently remain stuck in these patterns over extended periods of time.

-Researchers have largely assumed that social exchange relationships form gradually over time based on a series of reciprocity-based interactions which, if perceived to be successfully fulfilled (Molm, 2003; Molm, Takahashi, & Peterson, 2000), can eventually engender feelings of personal obligations, gratitude, and trust (Blau, 1964; Cropanzano & Mitchell, 2005; Holmes, 1981; Lawler, 2001).
-However, we believe that there exists an alternate route by which exchange relationships may take on and maintain non-reciprocal forms.
-We argue that exchange relationships can change between reciprocity-based and non reciprocity-based forms through a "punctuated-equilibrium" process where relationships reach these states over one exchange or short sequence of exchanges marked by extreme emotional and instrumental content.
-These key exchanges, or anchoring events, are encoded in autobiographical memory (Conway & Pleydell-Pearce, 2000), and result in durable changes to the rules we use to evaluate subsequent behaviors in the relationship (Baldwin, 1992; Meeker, 1971).
-Once an anchor is set in a relationship, exchanges that occur later in the relationship are evaluated through the prism of the anchoring event.
-Thus, once the rules for the relationship have been changed, the relationship becomes resistant to reversion to reciprocity.
+Researchers have largely assumed that social exchange relationships form gradually over time based on a series of reciprocity-based interactions, which, if perceived to be successfully fulfilled (Molm, 2003; Molm, Takahashi, & Peterson, 2000), can eventually engender feelings of personal obligations, gratitude, and trust (Blau, 1964; Cropanzano & Mitchell, 2005; Holmes, 1981; Lawler, 2001).
+However, we believe that there exists an alternate route by which exchange relationships may take on and maintain nonreciprocal forms.
+We argue that exchange relationships can change between reciprocitybased and nonreciprocity-based forms through $\alpha$ "punctuated-equilibrium" process where the relationships reach these states through the course of one exchange or a short sequence of exchanges marked by extreme emotional and instrumental content.
+These key exchanges-or anchoring events-are encoded in autobiographical memory (Conway & Pleydell-Pearce,